Sustainable Development Technology Canada

 Grant in 2015

-CHAR Technologies is a cleantech company that focuses on high-temperature pyrolysis to transform woody materials and organic waste into renewable gases, including renewable natural gas and green hydrogen.
-The company also produces a proprietary activated charcoal-like material known as SulfaCHAR, which effectively removes hydrogen sulfide from gas streams, particularly those rich in methane and odorous compounds.
-After its initial use in gas cleaning, SulfaCHAR can be repurposed as a sulfur-enriched biochar, serving as a valuable soil amendment for agricultural applications.
-In addition to its core products, CHAR Technologies offers customized equipment for industrial water treatment and provides a range of services in environmental compliance, environmental management, engineering, and resource efficiency.
+CHAR Technologies is a cleantech development and services company that specializes in high-temperature pyrolysis, transforming woody materials and organic waste into renewable gases, including renewable natural gas, green hydrogen, and biocarbon.
+The company produces a proprietary activated charcoal-like material known as SulfaCHAR, which effectively removes hydrogen sulfide from gas streams, particularly methane-rich and odorous air.
+Once utilized in gas cleaning applications, SulfaCHAR can be repurposed as a sulfur-enriched biochar, serving as a valuable soil amendment for agricultural use.
+In addition to its core pyrolysis and biochar production activities, CHAR Technologies offers custom industrial water treatment solutions and provides expertise in environmental compliance, management, site investigation, remediation, engineering, and resource efficiency, positioning itself as a leader in innovative environmental solutions.

 Carbon Engineering